 Target: Increase energy efficiency of local authority owned dwellings.
-Target for respectively.
+Target for respectively while that of 2010/11 was 71

 2007/08 was 67.5.
-Targets for 2008/09 and 2009/10 are 68 and 68.5 authority owned dwellings.
-The SAP rating for this reporting year is 65.23 out of 120, which is 3% below the Council's set target and down some 9% from last year.
-This is also a change to the upward improvement in energy efficiency of the Council's own dwellings witnessed in the past 5 years.
+Targets for 2008/09 and 2009/10 are 68 and 68.5

+Energy efficiency is measured by Hillingdon's average SAP rating for local authority owned dwellings.
+The SAP rating for this reporting year is 65.66 out of 10,296, which is 7.5% below the Council's set target and down some 5.5% from last year.
+The trend has been downward in the last two years but the number of dwellings measured this year is considerably more than the previous years.
+Notwithstanding the trend of the last two years, the Council has witnessed an upward improvement in energy efficiency of its own dwellings on average in the 6 years.
 There is no clear indication as to the reason for the fall recorded this year.